sfl0r3nz05/DistributedBchFWArchIoT/README.md

 - Low end device verifications: Type I low end devices may need to rely on gateways to perform verification.
 Once the gateway verifies an update, it must be send to the device.
 This last step is susceptible of being intercepted, feeding the device a malicious update.
 Therefore communications between gateways and device needs to be protected.

+- Concrete methods for responsability inheritance: A clear protocol for retiring authors to legate their responsability may need to be specified.

 > **Note:** This repo is under development ⛏.